yyhh-org/site/content/compete-for-job-with-triplestore.md

 `<=`, and so on, and the rest are the function arguments.
 All the predicates must evaluate to be true for the query to return non-empty results.

 That's it, the syntax of Datalevin's Datalog.
-There is neither complex syntactic rules, nor hundreds of reserved words.
+There are neither complex syntactic rules, nor hundreds of reserved words.

 More importantly, Datalog is very high level and truly declarative.
 It does not